 - The neurobiology of trauma and sexual assault.
 That is, how brain responses to sexual assault shape victims’ experiences, behaviors and memories, and the implications for eliciting accurate memories and testimony.
-To see how I present on this, here’s a video of a 2-hour training on this that I gave in 2015 (which has been updated in several ways).
+Here’s a video of a 2-hour training on this that I gave in 2015 (which has been updated in several ways).

 - The unique experiences and challenges of traumatized men, especially men with histories of childhood sexual abuse or adult sexual assault, and the implications for outreach and providing treatment.

 - Brain processes involved in mindfulness, meditation and other contemplative practices, and how they can benefit therapists and their clients.

-All talks and training incorporate an engaging mix lectures, video and other media, and when time permits, discussion and activities that promote experiential learning.
+Most talks and trainings incorporate an engaging mix of lecture, video and other media, and when time permits, discussion and activities that promote experiential learning.

 I work with male and female adults (18 or older), as well as their family members, and specialize in childhood abuse, sexual assault, and other traumas.

-Currently I provide time-limited telephone or Skype consultation.
+Currently I provide time-limited telephone or Zoom consultation.
 That is, I offer knowledge, insights, and interventions that either (a) help people to find good local treatment for themselves or a loved one, or (b) briefly complement ongoing therapy (in cooperation with that therapist).
 These services do not require living anywhere in particular or meeting with me in person (international Skype calls are an option).